What is astigmatism?

 An eye with astigmatism sees distorted images given that it cannot focus properly neither far nor near.
 Objects may appear much longer or wider, sometimes letters and numbers get confused and, on occasions, shadows may even appear.

-The most common signs and symptoms are:
+The most common signs and symptoms of astigmatism are:

 - Blurred or distorted vision